NikolayTach/solitaire-player/README.md

 All Solitaire variation JAR files were generated using an abstracted Scala-Java CLS framework at <a>https://github.com/combinators</a>

 A JAR file exists in the main directory of this project.
 A version of the launcher can be run directly from that JAR file.

+NOTE: If an error regarding a JSON parsing library occurs, be sure to add the json-jar/json-simple-1.1.1 to the classpath.